 - If the corn cooks in too thick of a layer it's more likely to "steam" that is not what we're looking for here.

-- Stir corn and flatten it out once the first side has charred, then char the second side.
+- Stir corn and flatten it out once the first side has been charred, then char the second side.

 - Stir in cilantro, lime juice, salt, and pepper.